Petrarch

-Francis Petrarch (/ˈpɛtrɑrk, ˈpiːt-/; 20 July 1304 – 19 July 1374; Franciscus Petrarcha; modern Francesco Petrarca /it/), born Francesco di Petracco, was a scholar from Arezzo and poet of the early Italian Renaissance, as well as one of the earliest humanists.
+Francis Petrarch (Note: /ˈpɛtrɑrk, ˈpiːt-/; Franciscus Petrarcha, modern Francesco Petrarca /it/) (born Francesco di Petracco; 20 July 1304 – 19 July 1374) was an Italian scholar and poet of the early Italian Renaissance, as well as one of the earliest Renaissance humanists.

 Petrarch's rediscovery of Cicero's letters is often credited with initiating the 14th-century Italian Renaissance and the founding of Renaissance humanism.
 In the 16th century, Pietro Bembo created the model for the modern Italian language based on Petrarch's works, as well as those of Giovanni Boccaccio, and, to a lesser extent, Dante Alighieri.
 Petrarch was later endorsed as a model for Italian style by the Accademia della Crusca.

 Petrarch's sonnets were admired and imitated throughout Europe during the Renaissance and became a model for lyrical poetry.
 He is also known for being the first to develop the concept of the "Dark Ages".

 Biography

 Youth and early career

 Petrarch was born in the Tuscan city Arezzo on 20 July 1304.
 He was the son of Ser Petracco (a diminutive nickname for Pietro) and his wife Eletta Canigiani.
 Petrarch's birth name was Francesco di Petracco ("Francesco [son] of Petracco"), which he Latinized to Franciscus Petrarcha.
 His younger brother Gherardo (Gerard Petrarch) was born in Incisa in Val d'Arno in 1307.
 Dante Alighieri was a friend of his father.